Aquanty/rtd-hgs/docs/source/index.rst

 | Fractran properties

-This instruction is to be used after a mesh has been loaded using the Read fractran 2d grid described in
+| This instruction is to be used after a mesh has been loaded using the
+  Read fractran 2d grid described in Section :ref:
-Section :ref:`sec:fractran_slice` .
-It uses the FRACTRAN prefix defined there to read the associated properties.
+| .
+It uses the FRACTRAN prefix defined there to read the associated
+  properties.

 --------------